 Toward the end of the document development process, the MPO votes to release for public review a draft UPWP.
 MPO staff posts the document on the MPO's website (www.bostonmpo.org) and publicizes its release via an email distribution list that includes municipal contacts, interested members of the public, and other stakeholders in the region, and via social media.
 Email messages inform stakeholders about upcoming opportunities for public review and involvement in MPO decision-making.
 MPO staff also solicit public input during open houses, meetings with stakeholders, and at public events hosted by the MPO or its transportation partners (including MassDOT and the MBTA).
 MPO staff compile comments made during the public review period and present them to the MPO board.
+The public comment period for the FFY 2024 UPWP began on June 16th and ended on July 7th.
 Information about the public review process for the Draft FFY 2024 UPWP is provided in Appendix B.